- Home

 To check which energy suppliers offer the discount, you can visit GOV.UK.

-During periods of particularly cold weather, you may be eligible for Cold Weather Payments of £25.
+During periods of particularly cold weather, you may be eligible for Cold Weather Payments of £25 if you’re claiming certain benefits such as Pension Credit.
 These are made when your local temperature is recorded as (or forecast to be), an average of zero degrees celsius or below for at least seven consecutive days between 1 November and 31 March every year.

 How can I reduce my energy costs?

-Making a few simple changes around your home can help reduce your energy bills.
+Making a few simple changes around your home could help reduce your energy bills.

 For example, according to the Energy Saving Trust, you can save around £35 a year just by remembering to turn your appliances off standby mode, whilst cutting back your washing machine use by just one cycle per week can save you £8 a year on energy.